Delta Sleep-Inducing Peptide DSIP: Unraveling the Mystery of Sleep Regulation

 Future Directions in DSIP Research

-1. Identifying the natural synthesis and release mechanisms of DSIP or DSIP-like peptides
+1. Identifying the natural synthesis and release mechanisms of DSIP or DSIP-like peptides in experimental models

 Conclusion